 - Ileum (ill-ee-um) – the lower part, which connects to the large bowel (colon)

 Right at the end of the ileum, just before it joins to the colon, is a small pouch called the appendix.

 Tumours of the small bowel may be either non cancerous (benign) or cancerous (malignant).
 Benign tumours include polyps and lipomas.
-Cancers of the small bowel are rare, with around 1,200 people diagnosed in the UK each year.
-If you compare this to around 41,000 large bowel (colon) and rectal cancers diagnosed each year, you can see how rare it is.
+Cancers of the small bowel are rare, with just under 1,300 people diagnosed in the UK each year.
+If you compare this to around 41,600 large bowel (colon) and rectal cancers diagnosed each year, you can see how rare it is.

 There are several different types of malignant small bowel tumour

 - Adenocarcinoma – 4 out of 10 small bowel cancers (40%) are adenocarcinomas, making it the most common type.
 It starts in cells that line the bowel (epithelial cells) and develops most often in the duodenum